Kong/docs.konghq.com/app/2.1.x/clustering.md

 One of the common use cases of this feature is to deploy Kong with the Amazon Aurora service as backend storage.
-Because Aurora natively supports read-only instances, enabling the read-only connection support in Kong greatly reduces the load on the main database instance as read-only queries are no longer sent to it.
+Because Aurora natively supports read-only instances, enabling the read-only connection support in Kong greatly reduces the load on the main database instance since read-only queries are no longer sent to it.

 To learn more about how to configure this feature, refer to the